Cat & Dog Teeth Cleaning in Boca Raton

 Dental care is as important for your pet as it is for you!
 You take care of your teeth every day with brushing, rinsing, and flossing, so why wouldn’t your pet need some level of care as well?
 Pet dental disease is the most prevalent condition in cats and dogs, with more than half of them developing some stage of disease by 3 years old.
-Yet, this disease can be completely prevented with consistent teeth cleaning.
-At our Boca Raton animal hospital, we champion preventive pet dental care with regular professional cleanings and consistent at-home care.
+Yet, this disease can be completely prevented with consistent cat & dog teeth cleaning.
+At our Boca Raton animal hospital, we champion preventive pet dental care with regular cat and dog teeth cleaning and consistent at-home care.

 Why Pet Dental Care is Important